What Is an LLC? | Limited Liability Company Definition

 2. Flexibility

-This means that if an LLC goes bankrupt or experiences a lawsuit, the owners' personal wealth isn't at risk because they're limited liability protection and a separate entity.
+This means that if an LLC goes bankrupt or faces a lawsuit, the owner's personal wealth isn't at risk thanks to the LLC's status as a separate legal entity.

 3. Profit Distribution